 13 Jun 3 Changing Labor Policies

 The election of a new administration has made the fate of many regulations uncertain.
-TECHPol has been following the status of and debate surrounding a number of proposed regulations that impose new requirements on small businesses.
-Developments in recent days related to overtime, retirement planning and employee definitions warrant an update.
+We’ve been following the status of and debate surrounding a number of proposed regulations that impose new requirements on small businesses.
+Developments in recent days related to overtime, retirement planning, and employee definitions warrant an update on labor policies.

 Back in 2015, the Department of Labor (DOL) proposed an increase in the amount workers may earn and still qualify for overtime pay.
 Under the DOL plan, the current salary threshold of $23,660 would increase to $47,476, making some 4 million more workers eligible for overtime.
 The new rules were set to take effect in December of last year.
 However, a last-minute decision by a Federal judge resulted in a preliminary injunction.
 The court wants to consider more carefully whether DOL has the authority to propose the change.
 That decision, along with the election of a new administration with different ideas on the topic, put businesses in limbo, waiting to learn if and when a new overtime standard will be imposed.